chorwaitong/jarvis/README.md

 # Jarvis

 The project **Jarvis** is a long-term personal project aimed at controlling/ automating virtually everything.
-In this humble beginning, the current focus is on automating work email management using Gemini LLM-based LangChain, Gmail API, and Python.
+In this humble beginning, the current focuses includes the following features with Gemini LLM-based LangChain, Gmail API, MQTT, and Python.

 ---

 ## Features
+- Desktop/computer controls such as opening music, apps, searching via web browser, etc.
+- MQTT IoT Device control, a simple one (relay control light) for now.
 - Intelligent email automation using Gemini LLM.
-- Seamless integration with Gmail API.
+- Integration with Gmail API.
 - Modular and extensible design for future automation features.

 ---